-When making or buying a table may seem simple, a tabletop mounted on four legs.
-However, a table is often the focal point of a dining room and the kind of wood you use has a major impact on the look and feel of the table.
-Apart for choosing a particular style of furniture that will match your personal taste and home, the wood itself is also a key decision.
+Making or buying a table may seem simple, a tabletop mounted on four legs.
+However, a table is often the focal point of a dining room, and the kind of wood you use has a significant impact on the look and feel of the table.
+Apart from choosing a particular style of furniture that will match your taste and home decor, the wood itself is also a key decision.

-The type of wood you choose is the most important consideration when making a table.
-While rustic pine is great for a budget table, high-end tables are usually Walnut, Cherry, or other fruit trees.
-These types of wood have a nicer grain and dark tones that give the table a premium look, finish well, and are hard durable woods for tables that will last.
+The type of wood you choose is the most crucial consideration when making a table.
+While rustic pine is excellent for a budget table, high-end tables are usually Walnut, Cherry, or other fruit trees.
+These types of wood have a nicer grain and dark tones that give the table a premium look, finish well, and are hard, durable woods for tables that will last.

 Best Types of Wood for Making Tables

 Cherry wood occupies a prominent place in most homes in America.
-Being widely available and robust and durable wood, it finds use in a variety of different types of furniture.
+Being widely available and robust and durable wood, it finds use in various types of furniture.

 As formal dining room furniture, cherry wood leads the list of preferred woods.
-The fact that it darkens to a warm hue over time, further adds to its popularity.
+It darkens to a warm hue over time, further increasing its popularity.
 The grain of cherry wood comes out nicely with the right type of stain.
-Hence, you don’t have to bother with maintaining tablecloths.
-A tablecloth would only hide the natural beauty of the wood.
+Hence, you don’t have to bother with maintaining tablecloths, and a tablecloth would only hide the natural beauty of the wood.

 Salient Features Of Cherry Wood

 - Durability: Susceptible to dents and scratches with rough use

 - Workability: Easy to work with, glues well, and easily takes screws and nails.